 The Monarch butterfly’s demise has captured America’s attention.
 You can help by using native milkweed species in your landscape.
 Find out what you need to know to help save Monarchs.

-Swamp milkweed (Asclepias incarnata) is an erect, herbaceous perennial wildflower with showy pink flowers.
-It occurs naturally in floodplain swamps, hydric hammocks, wet pine flatwoods and marshes.
-It typically blooms in summer and attracts many pollinators.
-It is a larval host plant for Monarch, Queen and Soldier butterfly caterpillars.
+Swamp milkweed (Asclepias incarnata) has showy pink flowers that typically bloom in summer and attracts many pollinators.
+It is a larval host for Monarch, Queen and Soldier butterflies.

 Pinewoods milkweed (Asclepias humistrata) blooms in spring and summer, attracting many pollinators including wasps and butterflies.
 It is a larval host for Monarch and Queen butterflies.